l10nelw/2048/README.md

     \>>> from cli2048 import Game
     \>>> g = Game()

 3. A game has begun!
+View the board with:

+    \>>> g.show()

-Play by using the commands below.
+4. Play 2048 using the commands below.
 Tip: Alt+P cycles through previously entered commands.

-    \>>> g.show()
     \>>> g.up()
     \>>> g.down()
     \>>> g.left()